rlivings39/learning-ai/pytorch-intro/README.md

 Neural networks are composed of multiple layers/modules that operate on data. `torch.nn` has all of the building blocks.
 All modules subclasses `nn.Module`.
 A neural network is a module that is composed of other modules (i.e. layers).

+Add layers to the model simply by adding properties to `self`.
+They are treated like a dict and insertion order is preserved.

+To use a model, call it with the input data.
 ## Usage

 * Activate the `venv`: `source .env/bin/activate` or `source .env/bin/activate.fish`